autometrics-dev/quickmetrics/README.md

 ## Setup

-To run, you need docker and docker compose installed locally, then execute the following:
+To run, you need docker (and docker compose) installed locally.

 ```sh
 # Start things up